-UDPcast is released under the GPL 2.0 license.
+UDPcast is released under the GPL 2.0 license or any later version.
 Parts of the code (fec.c) falls under a BSD-like license.
 The new boot loader contains cardmgr, which falls under the mozilla public license.
 All other included third-party software (busybox, dialog, lzop, udhcp, ...) falls under GPL (to the best of my knowledge.
 If you notice software falling under a different license, especially one with a BSD-like publicity clause, please notify me).

 UDPcast can be started from the included busybox boot image for OS installations, or from the command line when using it for other purposes.
 Udpcast may be booted from CD, floppy media, or via the network, by uding PXE or Etherboot.
 A configuration file (udpcfg.txt) may be included on these boot media in order to bypass the setup menu.

 There is an udpcast mailing list at email@example.com .
 Please send all bug reports to this list.
 Note: You must be subscribed to the list in order to be able to send comments.
 You may subscribe to the list by sending a message with 'subscribe' in its body or subject to firstname.lastname@example.org, or by visiting:https://www.udpcast.linux.lu/mailman/listinfo/udpcast